nokia/SReXperts/hackathon/activities/nsp-a-using-nsp-apis/README.md

 1. **Open the Jupyter Notebook**:
    - Open the Jupyter Notebook file in your preferred Python environment.
-   - Copy the file (Network Programming via NSP APIs - SReXpert Americas 2024.ipynb) as Custom - Network Programming via NSP APIs - SReXpert Americas 2024.ipynb.
+   - Copy the file (Network Programming via NSP APIs - SReXpert APAC 2024.ipynb) as Custom - Network Programming via NSP APIs - SReXpert APAC 2024.ipynb.

 2. **Check NSP Setup Information**:
    - Check the `username`, `password`, and `NSP_server_IP` variables with the appropriate values for your NSP environment.
+Note: replace the user with your user id.

 3. **Update Use Case Target Information**:
    - If necessary, update the `NeId` variable with the specific Network Element ID.